MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 comments: true
 ---

-Recently I've been building a multi-node Security Onion cluster to take advantage of full packet capture, Bro, Snort, ELK, and the assortment of fantastic open source forensic tools included with the distro.
-I leaned heavily on the [Security Onion Wiki](https://github.com/Security-Onion-Solutions/security-onion/wiki/) throughout the process, and although the guys over at [Security Onion Solutions](https://securityonionsolutions.com/) have done a fantastic job with the documentation, there wasn't much there regarding LVM and ideal partitioning.
-To help the community I put together this quick guide to basic LVM administration and repartitioning Security Onion from the default LVM setup.
-Originally I was going to build heavy nodes because I didn't have enough servers for storage nodes, but I ended up coming into another server and decided to give the distributed deployment a whirl.
-Because I didn't go through with the heavy node deployment I did not provide complete notes for it here, but I do provide a recommended raid configuration.
-You can read more about node types and deployment architecture at the [Architecture Wiki Page](https://github.com/Security-Onion-Solutions/security-onion/wiki/Elastic-Architecture).
-Lastly, this may not be the most correct method for managing logical volumes in Security Onion, but this is how I did it.
+Recently I've been building a Security Onion cluster to take advantage of full packet capture, Bro, Snort, ELK, and the assortment of fantastic open source forensic tools included with the distro.
+I leaned heavily on the [Security Onion Wiki](https://github.com/Security-Onion-Solutions/security-onion/wiki/) throughout the process, and although the squad over at [Security Onion Solutions](https://securityonionsolutions.com/) have done a fantastic job with documentation, there wasn't much guidance regarding LVM and ideal partitioning schemes.
+I took it as an opportunity to learn LVM, and To help the community I put together this basic guide to LVM administration and repartitioning the default Security Onion LVM scheme.

+Originally the plan was to build heavy nodes because I didn't have enough servers for a storage node, but managed to acquire another server and decided to give the distributed deployment a whirl.
+Because I didn't go through with the heavy node deployment I did not provide complete notes for it here, but I do provide a recommended heavy node RAID configuration.
+You can read more about node types and deployment architecture at the [Architecture](https://github.com/Security-Onion-Solutions/security-onion/wiki/Elastic-Architecture) Wiki Page.
+Lastly, this may not be the most correct method for reallocating default LVM space in Security Onion, but this is how I did it.
+The deployment is still young, but I have had no problems so far.
 Hope it helps!

 # Hardware